 It’s helpful to have an entry plan that includes a buddy.

-One means to do this is to create a buddy plan by gathering information about the following: Which classmates ride on the same bus as the new MLs?
+One way to do this is to create a buddy plan by gathering responses to questions such as: Which classmates ride on the same bus as the new MLs?
 Which have the same lunch schedule?
 Which might join the new student in the cafeteria?

 Find Common Interests